 This jam is to show that you can still create a great horror experience without using inaccurate stereotypes of those who suffer from mental illness, or the institutions that support them in diagnosis and recovery.

-I’m not thereby saying that horror should be completely void of these things, whether they be a mere obstacle, or the actual antagonist.
-What I would like to see however, is that storytellers branch out and try something new when crafting terrifyingly tall tales (interactive or not!).
-Personas with manic depression, overly violent behaviour and / or anxiety disorders, to name but a few, are far from mandatory if the objective of an experience is to create genuine goosebumps.
+I’m not thereby saying that horror should be completely void of these things, whether they be a mere obstacle or the actual antagonist.
+What I would like to see, however, is that storytellers branch out and try something new when crafting terrifyingly tall tales (interactive or not!).
+Personas with manic depression, overly violent behavior and/or anxiety disorders, to name but a few, are far from mandatory if the objective of an experience is to create genuine goosebumps.

 So riddle me this, dear reader: will YOU be partaking in this year’s Asylum Jam, approximately one week past the spookiest night of all?